OPEN HEARTS to ACCEPT JESUS

 Follows Jesus Christ in holy obedience, and

-The church, in its general form, is the community of all past, present and future disciples of Jesus.
-This general church spans all traditional Christian denominations as we think of them today (ie. Baptist, Catholic, United Methodist, etc).
+The Church, in its universal form, is the community of all past, present and future disciples of Jesus Christ.
+The Church spans all traditional Christian denominations as we think of them today (Baptist, Catholic, United Methodist, etc).
 The Church is called the Body of Christ, in which its parts (members) are empowered by the Holy Spirit, equipped to do ministry and mission, grow in the knowledge and love of God, and love one another in the name of Christ.

 Find out more at umc.org.